Display the value and documentation of variable var

 minibuffer, with completion, and displays both the value and the

 documentation of the variable.
 For example,

 displays something like this:

-fill-column is a variable defined in ‘C source code'. fill-column's value is 70 Local in buffer custom.texi; global value is 70 Automatically becomes buffer-local when set in any fashion.
-Automatically becomes buffer-local when set in any fashion.
+fill-column is a variable defined in ‘C source code’.
+Its value is 70 Automatically becomes buffer-local when set.
 This variable is safe as a file local variable if its value satisfies the predicate ‘integerp’.
-Documentation: *Column beyond which automatic line-wrapping should happen.
+Documentation: Column beyond which automatic line-wrapping should happen.
 Interactively, you can set the buffer local value using C-x f.
 You can customize this variable.

-The line that says “You can customize the variable” indicates that this variable is a user option.
-C-h v is not restricted to user options; it allows any variable name.
+The line that says ‘You can customize the variable’ indicates that this variable is a user option.
+C-h v is not restricted to user options; it allows non-customizable variables too.